pluralsight/guides/in-review/devops/try-docker-vanilla/article.md

->Docker experiment to build hello world image from scratch.
-Instead of using shell script, C based application is used to make it comparable to custom application package/distribution.
+# Docker experiment to build hello world image from scratch.
+Instead of using shell script, a C based application is used to make it comparable to custom application package/distribution.

 Creating minimal Docker image
 -----------------------------

 #### What you need :

 * Docker installed on linux variant (tested on Ubuntu 14LTS)
 * gcc for making minimal application

 #### Let's create Helloworld application to package it to Docker: